-Located in the beautiful Florida Panhandle, just east of Pensacola in the town of Destin, lies Henderson Beach State Park, which touches the sunny shores of the Gulf of Mexico.
+Located in the beautiful Florida Panhandle, just east of Pensacola near the town of Destin lies Henderson Beach State Park, which touches the sunny shores of the Gulf of Mexico.
 You won’t want to miss this beach destination on your next RV adventure since you can explore 30-foot white sand dunes and relax on 6,000 feet of sandy shoreline.
-This untouched strip of Emerald Coast features all sorts of outdoor recreation from fishing and swimming to hiking and biking.
+This untouched strip of Emerald Coast features all sorts of outdoor recreation, from fishing and swimming to hiking and biking.

 Henderson Beach State Park, just two and half hours west of Tallahassee, is conveniently located off U.S. Highway 98 just over an hour east of Destin, so it is easy to access whether you’re driving an RV or hauling a travel trailer.
 There are several local roads that run through the park that are easy to navigate to picnic areas, restrooms, nature trails, the campground, and the beach.

 RV parking is available within the two main parking lots located within the park.
 The first is centrally located off Campground Road, which provides access to the beach, picnic areas, a pavilion, restrooms, and showers.
 The other is on the western edge of the park, which is closest to the Nature Trail and offers easy access to the beach, fishing spots, picnic areas, a pavilion, restrooms, and showers.
 You can also park in the campground if you are staying overnight.

-Henderson Beach State Park has one pet-friendly campground conveniently located on the eastern edge of the park that offers 60 campsites that accommodate tents or RVs, with a mixture of pull-thru and back-in sites.
+Henderson Beach State Park has one campground, and it is conveniently located on the eastern edge of the park, featuring 60 campsites that can accommodate tents or RVs up to 60 feet in length.
+Both pull-through and back-in sites are available.
 These sites feature water and electric hookups, and most sites have 30- or 50-amp electrical service.
-You’ll be able to use the campsite picnic tables, grills, and clothes line posts.
-There are amenities on site including restrooms, showers, laundry facilities, and vending machines.
-Although there is no sewer connectivity on site, there is a centrally located dump station.
-The maximum RV length at the campground is 60 feet.
-Reservations can be made up to 11 months is advance.
+You’ll be able to use the campsite picnic tables, grills, and clothesline posts.
+There are amenities on-site, including restrooms, showers, laundry facilities, and vending machines.
+Although there is no sewer connectivity on-site, there is a centrally located dump station.
+Leashed domestic pets are welcome, and reservations can be made up to 11 months in advance.

 If you want to park your RV and head out onto the trail, you’ll love the chance to hike the pet-friendly Henderson Beach Nature Trail.
-This route provides stunning ocean views and the opportunity to discover the native flora and fauna.
+This .7-mile loop provides stunning ocean views and the opportunity to discover the native flora and fauna.
 You won’t want to miss the vista that offers scenic views of the park on top of a dune.
 You can also hike right on the mile-long stretch of beach to see close-up views of the majestic Gulf of Mexico.
-If you’d prefer to take a leisurely stroll you’ll want to visit the beach boardwalk.
+If you’d prefer to take a leisurely stroll, you’ll want to visit the raised beach boardwalk.

 If you’re planning on packing your bike, you are in luck since Henderson Beach State Park features a mile-long paved road that is open for biking.
 You can bike with striking views of the Gulf and spot native wildlife and birds.
 Restrooms and picnic areas are conveniently located along the trail.
 However, be aware that bicycles are not allowed on walking trails or on the boardwalk.
 Don’t forget to pack your helmet in your RV so you can enjoy thrilling bike rides around the park.

 There are several spots along the beach where you can fish in the tranquility of the sunny shores of the Gulf of Mexico.
 Whether you’re a novice or avid angler, you won’t want to miss this chance to catch the native fish that roam the waters of the Florida Panhandle.
-Make sure you pack your fishing gear for a chance to catch pompano, red fish, flounder, and catfish.
+Make sure you pack your fishing gear for a chance to catch flounder, pompano, whiting, redfish, and catfish.
 Bait and tackle are available for purchase just outside of the park.
 Make sure to check with Florida's Fish and Wildlife for fishing rules and regulations.

 Henderson Beach Nature Trail is a prime destination to spot marine wildlife native to the coast.
 You can walk along the beach or boardwalk and catch a glimpse of dolphins and sea turtles.
 You might also spot other native wildlife including rabbits, gopher tortoises, bobcats, and small native reptiles.
 Migrating monarch butterflies also flutter around the park in the fall.
 If you are a birding enthusiast, make sure you bring your binoculars in your RV since you can see native and migratory birds that soar in the sky over the Gulf.

-Geo-seeking is a modern-day treasure hunt where you use GPS locations posted on websites to find hidden trinkets and even treasure within the park.
+Geocaching is a modern-day treasure hunt where you use GPS locations posted on websites to find hidden trinkets and even treasure within the park.
 Download the coordinates online, and set out on your expedition.
 Don't forget to put the treasure back where you found it for the next treasure hunter in the park.
-This is a fun-filled family activity which provides a unique way to explore the park.
+This is a fun-filled family activity that provides a unique way to explore the park.
 Why not turn your RV trip into a thrilling treasure hunt and go geo-seeking at this wondrous state park!

 Everyone loves a picnic, and the beach is an ideal place to gather for an afternoon nosh, even in the off-season.
 There are six prime picnicking locations located in the park, whether you want to use the tranquil picnic and pavilion areas in the central and western edge of the park, or have your own quiet picnic on the sunny shores on the beach.
 Picnic tables and barbecue grills are available for use at the picnic areas, or throw a blanket on the sand and enjoy the warm Florida sun.
 You can enjoy a relaxing afternoon picnicking while enjoying majestic views of the Gulf during your visit.

-During the offseason in the fall and spring, you can a enjoy night of magical stargazing right on the beach.
+The off-season is a great time to go stargazing on the beach.
 The park has wonderful visibility as it is a bit of a distance from large cities, contributing to its lack of light pollution.
 As a result, Henderson Beach State Park is able to host many evening stargazing events.
 Telescopes are set up to see wondrous celestial objects from bright galaxies to star clusters.
 Make sure to check the park website to find out when these events are scheduled.